Pediatric ERs in NYC: Best Emergency Rooms for Kids in Manhattan

 But when it comes to kids, not all emergency rooms are created equal.
 If at all possible, it's best to bring children to a pediatric ER where the staff is specifically trained to deal with the anatomical, physiological and psychological issues unique to kids.

 This being New York City where we have everything, you probably won't be surprised to hear that we've got lots of pediatric ERs throughout the five boroughs.
 There are so many in fact, we decided to start with a list of pediatric ERs in Manhattan.
+You can find our follow-up list of pediatric ERs in the outer boroughs here.
 Obviously, when you've got a bleeding, wheezing or otherwise in distress child on your hands, you won't have time to go online, so jot the nearest one down on your emergency contact list—and then hope you'll never need to visit.

 Komansky Center for Children's Health Pediatric Emergency Department – Upper East Side